 Ambassador Daniel V. Speckhard, President and Chief Executive Officer

-A problem solver, a negotiator, a consensus builder and a visionary, Daniel comes to IMA World Health with deep experience working at the nexus of economic development, international security and political change, areas closely linked to IMA’s mission to serve people experiencing poverty and marginalization overseas.
+A problem solver, a negotiator, a consensus builder and a visionary, Daniel comes to IMA World Health and Lutheran World Relief with deep experience working at the nexus of economic development, international security and political change, areas closely linked to the agency’s mission to serve people experiencing poverty and marginalization overseas.
 In the wider policy arena, he served as a nonresident senior fellow in the Global Economy and Development program at the Brookings Institution.

 Daniel has a master’s degree in economics, a master’s degree in public policy and administration, and a bachelor’s degree from the University of Wisconsin – Madison and started his career in government as a Presidential Management Fellow.

-Rick Santos is senior advisor supporting the transition as Lutheran World Relief and IMA World Health combine operations.
+Rick Santos is senior advisor supporting the transition as IMA World Health and Lutheran World Relief combine operations.
 Previously, he served for nine years as the President and CEO of IMA World Health, where he led the organization through a period of transition that has included significant organizational growth and visibility through building healthy communities in some of the most difficult places in the world.

 Rick has a decade of field experience in Asia and has worked with faith-based and secular organizations in nearly every part of the world.
 His developmental approach includes building and prioritizing robust local and regional partnerships—communities, organizations and networks, which he believes are the key ingredients to successful and sustainable development work.